A new mechanism for generating particle number asymmetry through interactions: A model with CP and particle number violating interaction

 has a normal ordered expression.
 Then, in the vanishing limit of interaction terms and particle number violating terms, the vacuum expectation value of the particle number vanishes.
 With the above definition, $j_0(x)$ is the PNA per unit comoving volume.
 The expectation value of the PNA is written with a density operator,

 Note that, the PNA is a Heisenberg operator and $\rho(t_0)$ is a density operator which specifies the state at the initial time $x^0=t_0$.
-In this work, we use the density operator for the thermal equilibrium with temperature $T$ and zero chemical potential.
+In this work, we use the density operator with zero chemical potential.
 It is specifically given by,

 where $\beta$ denotes inverse temperature, $1/T$, and $H$ is a Hamiltonian which includes linear term of fields,